benstech/benstech.github.com/_posts/2012-10-18-powershell-modify-text-file.md

 ---
 layout: post
 title: "Powershell: Modify Text File"
-category: powershell
+category: Powershell
-tags: [powershell, Beginner, File, Get-Content, Set-Content, System.IO.File]
+tags: [Powershell, Beginner, File, Get-Content, Set-Content, System.IO.File]
 ---
 {% include JB/setup %}
 Sometimes we need to modify a bunch of files, and a script can do this very easily.